BoHuang2018/hpc-htc-demo-stocks/README.md

        user_name@cloudshell:~/hpc-htc-demo-stocks (project)$ make upload bucketname=hpc-htc-demo-stocks

-       The above command involves line 41~52 in Makefile.
+   The third command involves line 41~52 in Makefile.
 Let's go through the key commands in that block
    1. gsutil mb gs://${bucketname}  # make a bucket with the given name in Cloud Storage
    2. gsutil cp source-path gs://destination-path  # copy the files to the bucket

    Note: 'hpc-htc-demo-stocks' is a fixed name in this repository, type-error leads to other errors.

 #### 2. Build Virtual Machine Images and create cluster
     The process to build images is : create instance (virtual machines) --> stop instance --> create image --> delete instance

-    In the Makefile, the above process is involved by line 8~32.
+    The whole process can be done by the following command:

+        user_name@cloudshell:~ (your project)$ git make createimages

+The above simple command calls line 8~32 in Makefile.
 Let's look at some key points:

 1. --image debian-9-stretch-v20190729

    We use the newest verison of debian-9, because the old versions (2018) does not support the package 'pandas_datareader' which would be used to grab historical data from Yahoo.

 2. --metadata-from-file startup-script=startup-scripts/$@.sh

    This uses the startup-files to drive vitual machine to do something once it boots up.
 In this case, every time we create the HTC-cluster, all vitural machines of the cluster will do something.
 For example, in the file /startup-scripts/condor-compute.sh, we can see

    1. sudo apt install python3-pip -y  # install pip
    2. pip3 install pandas-datareader   # install package pandas-datareader

 3. This block would be gone through three times, because we need to build images for central manager machine (condor-master),

    submitter machine (condor-submit) and worker machine (condor-compute) individually.

     4. After the images are ready, we can create the HTC-cluster by this command :